 Australia is truly blessed with some epic coastline.
 Many are world-renowned, such as the Great Ocean Road, Gold and Sunshine Coasts, Cape Tribulation and the vast Western Australian coastline.
 But there’s one particular coastal destination in South Australia that is surprisingly underrated – the Eyre Peninsula.
 It stretches from Port Lincoln all the way to Ceduna and beyond to the Great Australian Bight.
-We recently toured through this region and were pleasantly surprised by its beauty.
+We’ve toured this region and found it a delight.

 About 47km along the Flinders Highway is the town of Coffin Bay.
 This is one of our very favourite towns in Australia for just one reason – oysters, and lots of them.
 Coffin Bay is home to the best oyster farms in Australia, if not the world.
 They farm the Pacific rock oyster in near-perfect conditions where they grow to full size in a little over two years.
 They are juicy, succulent and ever-so-sweet.
 Oyster farm tours operate from Beachcomber Bakery & Café adjacent to the only caravan park in town.
 The tour is fascinating and you get to dine on the local produce with a glass of wine or two.